KutsenkoIhor/MyPetProject/README.md

 For independent processing of new news, a task scheduler is used:

-#### App\Console\Kernel.php

-It automatically runs every 10 min and calls the command - newsTaskScheduler
+- App\Console\Kernel.php - It automatically runs every 10 min and calls the command - newsTaskScheduler

-#### App\Console\Commands\CreateNewsTaskScheduler

-This command initializes the start of the queue by running the class
+- App\Console\Commands\CreateNewsTaskScheduler - This class initializes the start of the queue by running the class

-#### App\HandlerNewNews\InitializeQueue\InitializeQueue.php

-This class accesses the news_urls table and gets all the links for the news feeds marked as active and puts them in the queue.
+- App\HandlerNewNews\InitializeQueue\InitializeQueue.php - This class accesses the news_urls table and gets all the links for the news feeds marked as active and puts them in the queue.

 Queue handler - ParserNews.php